HaominYu0/CROP_work/README.md

 Place the dataset in the "Dataset" folder.
 The pre-trained models should be put into "runs_crop".
 Downstream trained models will be output to "runs_ft"."

+## References

+In this project, we have referred to and utilized the following resources:

+1. https://github.com/txie-93/cdvae - Parts of the code or ideas in this project were based on this.
+2. https://github.com/RishikeshMagar/Crystal-Twins - Parts of the code or ideas in this project were based on this.
+3. https://github.com/topics/graph-isomorphism-network - Parts of the code or ideas in this project were based on this.